ConciergeSell Your Hermès

-But with prices at all-time highs, increasing scrutiny on Hermès allocation practices, and a growing number of alternatives in the pre-owned luxury space, the question for 2026 is whether the Birkin still deserves its reputation as the smartest investment in luxury.
+But with prices at all-time highs, increasing scrutiny on Hermès allocation practices, and a growing number of alternatives in the pre-owned luxury space, the question for 2026 is whether the Birkin still deserves its reputation as the smartest buy in luxury.

-Why the Birkin Holds Value
+Why the Birkin Holds Its Value

 Absolute pricing discipline.
 Hermès has never offered sales, discounts, outlet pricing or promotional events.
 The retail price moves in one direction only — upward.
 Annual increases of 5–8% have been consistent for over a decade.
 This means the replacement cost of a Birkin rises every year, providing a floor price for the secondary market.